 This is an example that is displayed at the start of the questionnaire.
 You can add as many columns as you want and you decide where the data should be taken from - data does not have to be taken from intro fields like the standard one, but you can use responses to any question or formula result.

-Once you activate it, you'll be shown a few options so you can customise it.
+Once you activate it, you'll be shown a few options so you can customize it.

 Decide if you want it to be displayed at the start or end of your questionnaire.
 Now you can decide the limit of the number of previous responses to display.
 Don't set your limit too high otherwise your board will be very long!